-This essay should provide a historical context for other chapters in this volume.
-Responding to market forces, the state has witnessed numerous transformations in cropping patterns, labor sources, and technologies.
-Among these changes, however, many fundamental characteristics have endured; many of the institutional and structural features found today have deep roots in the state's past.
+This essay should provide a historical context for other chapters in this volume.7 Responding to market forces, the state has witnessed numerous transformations in cropping patterns, labor sources, and technologies.
+Despite these changes, many fundamental characteristics have endured; many of the institutional and structural features found today have deep roots in the state's past.

 Two issues of interest in the literature on agricultural development warrant mention.
 First, the history of agricultural mechanization in California conforms nicely with the familiar predictions of the induced innovation model: mechanization represented a rational response by the state's farmers and mechanics to factor scarcities and the state's environmental conditions.
-But to fully capture the reality of the state's development, it is useful to supplement the induced innovation model with three additional insights: the importance of path dependency (whereby early investment decisions paved the way for subsequent developments); the importance of learning by doing; and the close, ongoing interactions between farmers and inventor-manufacturers.
+But to fully capture the reality of the state's development, it is useful